mwhittaker/mwhittaker.github.io/_posts/2015-01-20-logical-clocks.md

 3. $A_2$: Process $A$ executes a local event
 4. $A_3$: Process $A$ receives a message from process $B$

-Now we can define our "happened-before" irreflexive paper ordering, denoted
+Now we can define our "happened-before" irreflexive partial ordering, denoted
 $\rightarrow$, as the smallest relation on events that satisfies the following three properties.